Jayadevan's system

 The V Jayadevan system, also known as the VJD method, is a proposed method for calculating target scores in interrupted one-day and Twenty20 cricket matches.
 The method was devised by V. Jayadevan, an Indian engineer.
-It can be used instead of DLS method.
+It can be used instead of the DLS method.

-VJD Method
+VJD method

-VJD method is essentially built around two curves.
+The VJD method is essentially built around two curves.
 The first curve depicts the "normal" run getting pattern; i.e., when there is no interruption and the side is expecting to bat its full quota of overs.
 The second curve ("target curve") indicates how the batting side should "speed up" after an interruption.

 The "normal" curve takes into account both the percentage of overs played and the percentage of wickets lost.
 The "target" curve, which is used to set revised targets, only considers the percentage of overs played.

 Obtaining the curves

 To obtain the normal score curve VJD System considers the percentage of runs scored in seven phases: settling down (first 10% of the overs, i.e. the five overs), exploiting field restrictions (next 20% of the overs, i.e. overs 6–15), stabilising the innings-I (next 20%; overs 16–25), stabilising the innings-II (next 10%; overs 26–30), beginning the acceleration (next 20%; overs 31–40), secondary stage of acceleration (next 10%; overs 41–45) and final slog (last 10%; overs 46–50).
 The normal score curve is then obtained by fitting a suitable regression equation for the cumulative overs % and the corresponding cumulative runs scored %.

 VJD System obtains the target score by looking at the percentage of runs scored in each of the seven scoring phases, arranges them in descending order of run productivity, and again obtains a regression fit for cumulative overs % versus the juxtaposed cumulative runs scored %.

 The table has twelve columns: overs percentage, "target runs" Gokul percentage and "normal runs" percentage, corresponding to 0–9 wickets fallen.
 For overs played before an interruption, values are read from the normal runs columns.
 After an interruption, the "target runs" column is used.

 For example.
 If Team 1 score 280 runs in 50 overs.
 During the break, there is a shower and Team 2 can only bat for 40 overs.
 Following the interruption, Team 2 must bat for 40 overs out of 50, i.e. 80% of the overs.
 Using the VJD table, the "target run" % corresponding to 80% overs is 87.6%.
 So Team 2 must score 246 (280 x 87.6%) runs to win.